-58% of U.S. working adults say their employer offers a vision insurance plan; 81% are enrolled Disability insurance Often overlooked, disability insurance is an essential part of your financial plan.
+57% of U.S. working adults say their employer offers a vision insurance plan and they are enrolled Disability insurance Often overlooked, disability insurance is an essential part of your financial plan.

 The most important asset you have is your ability to earn an income.
 If you have an illness or injury that prevents you from working and earning an income, disability insurance replaces a portion of your paycheck.
-Based on 2019 information from the Social Security Administration, just over 1 in 4 of today's 20-year-olds will experience a disabling illness or injury before reaching age 67.2 Those chances could be even higher amid today's pandemic.
-SHORT TERM DISABILITY INSURANCE Short term disability insurance can help you stay on top of medical costs, household bills and day-to-day expenses by replacing a portion of your normal income when out of work due to a covered accident, injury or illness.
+SHORT TERM DISABILITY INSURANCE Short term disability insurance can help you stay on top of medical costs, household bills and day-to-day expenses by replacing a portion of your eligible income when out of work due to a covered accident, injury or illness.
 The ongoing payments are made directly to you, so you can use them however you need.
-A few of the top reasons employees utilize this benefit include maternity leave, injuries, joint disorders, back disorders and digestive disorders.3 LONG TERM DISABILITY INSURANCE If you experience a covered illness or injury that leaves you unable to work for an extended period, long-term disability insurance can pay a monthly benefit up to a certain percentage of your normal income (generally around 60%).
+A few of the top reasons employees utilize this benefit include maternity leave, injuries, joint disorders, back disorders and digestive disorders.1 LONG TERM DISABILITY INSURANCE If you experience a covered illness or injury that leaves you unable to work for an extended period, long-term disability insurance can pay a monthly benefit up to a certain percentage of your eligible income (generally around 60%).
 You can use this benefit however you need, whether it's to pay out-of-pocket treatment costs or to cover personal bills and day-to-day expenses.
-A few of the most common reasons employees use this benefit include cancer, injuries, back disorders, cardiovascular issues or joint disorders.3 WHO DOES IT AFFECT?
+A few of the most common reasons employees use this benefit include cancer, injuries, back disorders, cardiovascular issues or joint disorders.1 WHO DOES IT AFFECT?